-EVA is an open-source AI-relational database with first-class support for deep learning models.
-It aims to support AI-powered database applications that operate on both structured (tables) and unstructured data (videos, text, podcasts, PDFs, etc.) with deep learning models.
+EVA DB is an AI-SQL database for developing applications powered by AI models.
+We aim to simplify the development and deployment of AI-powered applications that operate on structured (tables, feature stores) and unstructured data (videos, text, podcasts, PDFs, etc.).

-EVA supports a AI-oriented query language for analysing unstructured data.
+EVA supports an AI-oriented query language for analysing both structured and unstructured data.
 Here are some illustrative applications:

-The Getting Started page shows how you can use EVA for different computer vision tasks, and how you can easily extend EVA to support your custom deep learning model in the form of user-defined functions.
+The Getting Started page shows how you can use EVA for different AI tasks and how you can easily extend EVA to support your custom deep learning model through user-defined functions.